Nexiauk/fableseed_stories/README.md

 A sans-serif font known for its readability on screens, particularly at smaller sizes, and its traditional feel.
 With italics applied, double storey letters become single storey letters, ideal for people with specific learning difficulties.
 It’s traditional in style, despite the modern shapes it has adopted.

 * **Inclusive Sans**
-Inclusive Sans is a text font designed for accessibility and readability.
-It fits very cohesively with Merriweather as they are both San-serif, so it also contrasts well with the title/logo font, Great Vibes.
+A text font designed for accessibility and readability.
+It fits cohesively with Merriweather as they are both San-serif, so it also contrasts well with the title/logo font, Great Vibes.

 I’d also looked at Raleway as a choice for the sub-headings, as it also changes double storey letters into single storey with italics applied.
 So, I had a chat with ChatGPT about the suitability and feel of the scheme with each sub-heading font applied.